nf-core/logos/README.md

 mv NewPipeline* /data
 ```

-You will then find your logos in PNG and SVG format in `/path/on/host/`.
+You will find your logos in `png` and `svg` format in `/path/on/host/`.

 ### Singularity

-You can also pull the Docker image from DockerHub using Singularity and do the same thing:
+You can also pull the Docker image from DockerHub using Singularity to acheive the same outcome:

 ```bash
 singularity pull logo.sif docker://nfcore/logos